 Female condoms are not FDA approved for anal sex, although they are often used and are recommended by clinicians, especially to prevent HIV in couples who don’t use male condoms.
 There can be more slipping, discomfort, and rectal bleeding when the female condom rather than the male condom is used for anal intercourse.

 Ask Dr. Eva is distributed by Healthy Living News.
-Dr. Eva Hersh is Chief Medical Officer at Chase Brexton Health Services.
-Email comments and questions to dreva AT healthyliv
+Dr. Eva Hersh is chief medical officer at Chase Brexton Health Services.
+Email comments and questions to dreva@heal